 Diagnostic tools help make sure interventions are of better quality and as relevant as possible to an organization’s reality and context.

 Ownership and participation

-Many diagnosic or organizational assessments are carried out as tick box exercises, sometimes by an external group of researchers.
-In occasions, these approaches lead to a partial understanding of an organization as a dynamic, complex and highly contextual entity.
-However, if done in a participatory way, co-creating during the process, diagnostic exercises can be an opportunity for a team to take ownership in the first step of a change process.
+Many diagnostic or organizational assessments are carried out as tick box exercises, sometimes by an external group of researchers.
+These approaches lead to a partial understanding of an organization as a dynamic, complex and highly contextual entity.
+However, if done in a participatory way – co-creating during the process – diagnostic exercises can be an opportunity for a team to take ownership in the first step of a change process.
 It is a chance to take a step back and look at the organization (or department) as whole, to identify those areas that have potential for catalysing change and an opportunity for individuals and groups to develop awareness of how they are affecting their work.

 Adaptation and learning

 Another pitfall is that diagnostic tools often focus solely on the visible, tangible element of an organization: for example, its processes and systems for budgeting, planning and reporting.
 While these are all important, we need to go a step further and look at the hidden elements that make an organization behave in certain ways.
 These softer elements, such as openness for change, beliefs, values, motivations, power and leadership, have proven to be crucial factors in how knowledge is produced and used.
 Working with a team to help them walk the journey themselves, explore these softer elements and discover what solutions emerge is a key feature of our organizational diagnostic approach and the design that underpins our framework.